wbalmer/petitRADTRANS/docs/content/installation.rst

    git clone https://gitlab.com/mauricemolli/petitRADTRANS.git

 - In the terminal, enter the petitRADTRANS folder
+- Before continuing to the next step, make sure you have numpy and a fortran compiler (e.g., gfortran) installed.
 - Execute the following command in the terminal: ``pip install .``

 Windows 10 and 11 instructions